Montessori Mission & History

 Our graduates are achieving excellent records at public and private high schools, large and small, local and national.
 We have balanced our budget every single year with only one exception.
 We have achieved all this by concentrating on the needs of children for quality education and simplicity in their lives, and basing every administrative decision on what is most helpful to children, whether or not it is the most convenient one for adults.

-Our thirty-five year journey of building a school has been rewarding in every sense.
+Our forty year journey of building a school has been rewarding in every sense.
 Our relationships with our parents are deep and lasting.
 Our love and respect for them and for our children, know no bounds.
 As teachers of Forest Bluff School, our bonds of support and appreciation for each other carry us through every new challenge.
 Our knowledge of teaching and how to help children in their self-formation deepens with each passing year.
 Our gratitude to Maria Montessori and her colleagues for giving us the gift of traditional Montessori education, with its extraordinary means for helping children to explore and discover their world, is everlasting.

 Forest Bluff School is housed in two beautiful buildings that were specifically designed for the Montessori approach to education.
 Well-appointed classrooms, which open onto individual patios, are flooded with natural light.
 Prairie grasses, wooded areas, and nearby ravines invite the children’s ongoing exploration of plant life and animal habitats.